Niphemi00/100-days-of-python-and-go/Readme.md

 ## Objectives

-Consistency: Dedicate time daily to practice Python.
+Consistency: Dedicate time daily to practice Python and go.

 Skill Development: Improve my problem-solving, algorithmic thinking, and understanding of Python's core concepts and libraries.